joelip/joelipper_blog/source/posts/supporting-arbitrary-precision-integers-in-js.html.markdown

   <a href="/">&#8592;&nbsp;Back to landing</a>
 </header>

 The Google Chrome team recently announced that [they're adding support for arbitrary precision integers](https://developers.google.com/web/updates/2018/05/bigint).
 This opens up JavaScript to natively support some use cases that previously relied on user libraries.
-Some these use cases include:
+Some of these use cases include:

 - handling IDs that are larger than the maximum precise integer by JavaScript's `Number` (2<sup>53</sup>)
 - handling timestamps with higher precision